mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 deprecating Content-Transfer-Encoding.
 However, {{RFC7030}} incorrectly uses this header.

-Changes to {{RFC7030}} to bring it inline with typical HTTP processing risk changes the on-wire protocol in a way that is not backwards compatible.
+Any updates to {{RFC7030}} to bring it inline with HTTP processing risk changing the on-wire protocol in a way that is not backwards compatible.
-However, reports from the implementers suggest that many implementations do not send the Content-Transfer-Encoding, and many of them ignore it.
+However, reports from implementers suggest that many implementations do not send the Content-Transfer-Encoding, and many of them ignore it.
 The consequence is that simply deprecating the header would remain compatible with current implementations.